 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A trip to the grocery store might leave you wondering if a healthy snack bar can exist without needing a dictionary to decipher the list of ingredients.
+A trip to the grocery store might leave you wondering if a snack bar can exist without needing a dictionary to decipher the list of ingredients.
 Good news is you can make them at home with little effort.
 Even better news is these gluten-free date bars are also vegan and nut-free, making them a great allergy-friendly alternative to store-bought granola bars for school lunches.

 The thick, caramel-like filling nestled between layers of soft oat crumb only seems decadent.
 In reality, it’s pureed dates that whip up into an amazing (we might even say magical!) vegan caramel when blitzed in the food processor with lemon juice, cinnamon, vanilla, and a pinch of salt.
 One bite, and you’ll be pleasantly surprised knowing these date bars are also refined sugar-free.